Zeppelinpp/ReharmAnything/docs/structure.md

 - `VoiceLeadingOptimizer`: Optimizes the transition between voicings using a cost-function-based dynamic programming approach to ensure smooth musical movement.

 ### Audio Layer (`Audio/`)
 - `HumanizedPlaybackEngine`: Schedules and manages the timing of MIDI events using `CADisplayLink` for drift-free playback.
 Supports looping, tempo, style-based humanization, and click track.
-- `JazzPianoRenderer`: Renders rhythm patterns into humanized MIDI note events, applying timing jitter, velocity variation, and jazz-specific articulations like anticipation hits.
+Contains `ClickSoundGenerator` for metronome.
-- `MusicHumanizer`: Applies humanization to note events and handles adaptive pattern selection based on chord density.
+- `MusicHumanizer`: The core humanization engine that applies timing jitter, velocity variation, and handles adaptive pattern selection based on chord density.
+Generates humanized `NoteEvent` sequences from chord progressions.
+- `RhythmPatternLibrary`: A collection of predefined jazz rhythm patterns (Whole Note, Syncopated, Quarter Note, Half Note) for each style.
+Also defines `MusicStyle` enum with style-specific humanizer configurations.
 - `SoundFontManager` & `SharedAudioEngine`: Manages the loading of SoundFont (.sf2) files and handles low-level MIDI note playback via `AVAudioUnitSampler` with ADSR envelope support.
-- `RhythmPatternLibrary`: A collection of predefined jazz rhythm patterns (Whole Note, Syncopated, Quarter Note, Half Note) for each style.
-- `ClickSoundGenerator`: Generates metronome click sounds synchronized to the time signature.

 ### Model Layer (`Models/`)
 - `Chord`: Defines a musical chord with root, quality, bass note, and extensions.